adamlash/al-aws-tf-s3bucket/README.md

 # al-aws-tf-s3bucket
-A Module for creating an S3 bucket, with the option of choosing a custom KMS Key if specified
+A Module for creating an S3 bucket, with an example testing module from terratest attached.